grafana/fleet-management-sync-action/README.md

 ## Configuring the Namespace

-The `namespace` input is used to scope syncs, so a sync with a given namespace will not affect pipelines that were created from other sources (i.e., with a different namespace).
-You can use a hardcoded string, or a dynamically generated value.
+The `namespace` input is used to scope sync cleanup, so a sync with a given namespace will only clean up pipelines no longer present in the repository, and not any pipelines created from other sources (i.e., with a different namespace).

-### Examples
+Here are some examples of how you can configure the namespace, though you can use any value that you want, within length limits:

-#### Hardcoded Namespace
+### Hardcoded Namespace

 You can use a simple hardcoded string for the namespace.